nightttt7/tool9/README.md

 # class RRP

 ```
 construct a risk parity portfolio.
+(Typo, should be RPP but not RRP)

 construct a risk parity portfolio ('RPP') or fixed ratio portfolio ('FRP')
 (when ratio_fixed provided).